WarMechanic/AItheric-Magic/README.md

 Feedback is much appreciated, feel free to raise issues on the Github or dm me on Discord (@warmechanic)

-I'm happy for people to fork and pull request additional content for this system.
+I'm happy for people to fork and pull request additional content for this system, particularly looking for lorebooks in different formats to work with different models or characters.